 Distance, speed, and elevation change will vary…but you’ll be running more days than you’re resting.

 The key to building this running consistency:

-You don’t have to run far, you don’t have to run fast…but you do need to run as many times per week as will be required in your training plan, for 3-4 weeks leading up to it.
+You don’t have to run far, and you don’t have to run fast…but you do need to run as many times per week as will be required in your training plan for 3-4 weeks leading up to it.